ItzRazvan/Termix_2D-shooter/README.md

 * Weapon variety: Unlock new weapons every two stages.
 (4 as of now)
 * Survival mechanics: Collect health potions to stay alive.
 * Immersive terminal experience: Experience the thrill of 2D shooting in a classic terminal environment.

+## How to install?
+THE GAME WORKS ONLY FROM LINUX
+Go to the releases, install and unzip the file, cd to it in the terminal then run ./Termix.exe